mnfst/docs-baas/endpoints.md

 # Endpoints

-You can add your own **custom endpoints** that will execute a handler function in **JavaScript** (.js file).
-Handlers are simple [ExpressJS](https://expressjs.com/) middlewares with an extra touch.
+A custom endpoint is a user-defined API route that executes specific logic on the backend.
+Unlike built-in routes, custom endpoints allow you to control how data is processed, retrieved, or modified in response to client requests.

+For example, instead of using a generic API to update a user's score, you can define an endpoint like `/competitors/:id/increase` that directly increments the score of a given competitor.

+Custom endpoints in Manifest follow a simple structure where you define:

+- **A path (path):** The URL where the endpoint can be accessed.
+- **A method (method):** The type of HTTP request (GET, POST, etc.).
+- **A handler (handler):** The JavaScript function that processes the request.

 ## Syntax

-This is an example of a simple endpoint that returns a "hello world" message when requesting `GET /endpoints/hello-world`.
+This is an example of a simple endpoint that returns a "Hello world from my new endpoint !" message when requesting `GET /endpoints/hello-world`.

 ```yaml title="manifest/backend.yml"
 endpoints: